dabeaz-course/practical-python/README.md

 in some other programming language or Python itself.

-This is not a course for software engineers on how to write or maintain a one-million line Python program.
+This is not a course for software engineers on how to write or maintain a one-million line Python application.
 I don't write programs like that, nor do most companies who use Python, and neither should you.
 Delete something already!
-Python is a great language for personal productivity, prototyping ideas, and getting work done.
-The course is about doing THAT in a way that's practical, accessible, and not so "hacky" that your co-workers give you stink-eye when they look at your code.

 ## Take me to the Course Already!